TARGENE/TMLE.jl/docs/src/user_guide/estimands.md

 - Factorial Treatments

-It is possible to generate a `JointEstimand` containing all linearly independent IATEs from a set of treatment values or from a dataset.
+It is possible to generate a `JointEstimand` containing all linearly independent AIEs from a set of treatment values or from a dataset.
 For that purpose, use the `factorialEstimand` function.

 ## Joint And Composed Estimands